wrgoldstein/wrgoldstein.github.io/_posts/2019-10-09-business-school.md

 12. International Experience: New Zealand
     - I went to New Zealand.
 It was boss.
 I mentioned Fonterra before, which was fascinating.
 I wrote a whole separate post on this.
 13. Global Virtual teams
     - There can be challenges working across time zones and teams.
 Which I think I knew.
+I got the lowest possible grade in this class without failing.
 14. Workforce
     - Frustratingly information sparse exploration of human capital problems in the workforce.
 15. Global Macroeconomy